 In 1933 the nuns reported that “St Francis Native School in our grounds in growing with currently 100 pupils”.
 They also noted in December of that year that there had been a terrific hailstorm and that the school train to Glencoe had had most of its windows broken.
 In 1939 the pupils repeated their May Day Procession for the benefit of the visit of the governor General Sir Patrick and Lady Duncan.

-In 1994 the records reflect that they were refusing admission to the boarding facility as they could not accommodate the numbers and “as some are the children and grandchildren f past pupils it is a pity.”
+In 1944 the records reflect that they were refusing admission to the boarding facility as they could not accommodate the numbers and “as some are the children and grandchildren of past pupils.”
 In 1947 extensions to the buildings made provision for extra classrooms.
 In 1950 and again in 1952 memorial services were held on the deaths of Jan Smuts and King George V.

 In 1972 the school closed and the buildings used by Dundee High School.